Kwasi-Dankwa/sports_retail_rev_repo/README.md

 * That’s less than 10% of footwear revenue, despite a decent product count — possibly indicating lower average price or weaker consumer interest.

 ### Reviews and Revenue

+This code creates to CTEs and uses Pearsons Correlation Coefficient to find out the relationship between number of reviews and revenue
+<pre><code>-
+--using cte to calculate correlation--
+WITH CalcData AS (
+    SELECT
+        f.revenue,
+        r.reviews
+    FROM
+        finance f
+    INNER JOIN
+        reviews_v2 r ON f.product_id = r.product_id
+),
+-- using pearsons correlation coefficient formula to find correlation AggData AS (
+    SELECT
+        COUNT(revenue) AS N,
+        SUM(revenue) AS SumRevenue,
+        SUM(reviews) AS SumReviews,
+        SUM(revenue * reviews) AS SumRevenueReviews,
+        SUM(revenue * revenue) AS SumRevenueSq,
+        SUM(reviews * reviews) AS SumReviewsSq
+    FROM
+        CalcData
+)
+SELECT
+    (N * SumRevenueReviews - SumRevenue * SumReviews) /
+    SQRT(
+        (N * SumRevenueSq - SumRevenue * SumRevenue) *
+        (N * SumReviewsSq - SumReviews * SumReviews)
+    ) AS review_revenue_correlation
+FROM
+    AggData;
+    </code></pre>

 There is a weak relationship between reviews and revenue (e.g., R² = 0.42) which means that customer review count only explains 42% of the variation in revenue.
 Additionally, Adidas products have had higher reviews than Nike products for a 2 year period(2018 - 2022)
 Reasons for this could include: